Light Reaction Regiment

-The Light Reaction Regiment (LRR) is the special operations unit of the Philippine Army (PA), under the operational control of the Armed Forces of the Philippines Joint Special Operations Command (AFPJSOC).
+The Light Reaction Regiment (LRR) is a special operations unit under the jurisdiction of the Philippine Army's Special Operations Command.
 It is tasked to conduct rapid response missions, including counter-terrorism.

-The LRR was formed with the assistance of the 1st Special Forces Group (1SFG) in the early 2000s in response to several high-profile kidnappings and terrorism in the Philippines.
+The unit is sometimes referred to as the Filipino counterpart of 1st Special Operations Detachment.

 History

 Then LRB commandos in 2012 posing with their combat gear.

-Alpha Two-Zero

-The LRR's history began in August 1995 when the Armed Forces of the Philippines established an anti-terrorist unit within the ranks of the 1st Special Forces Regiment (Airborne), known as Alpha Two Zero (A-20).
+The LRR's history began in August 1995 when the Armed Forces of the Philippines established an anti-terrorist unit within the ranks of the Philippine Army, known as Alpha Two Zero (A-20).
 It consisted of 20 SFR operators, placed into two 4-man assaulter teams, two 2-man sniper/observer teams, two 2-man breaching teams and a four-man C2 group.

 In May 1996, 16 A-20 opearators graduated from the Special Action Force's Special Anti-Terrorist Course (SATC) at Subic Bay, Zambales.
-The unit became the 33rd Special Forces Company (SFC) and was placed under the control of Task Force Aduana, which was set up under Executive Order No. 196, s.
-2000 under the administration of former president Joseph Estrada to be deployed in anti-smuggling operations and other types of fraud committed by organized crime.
+The unit became the 33rd Special Forces Company (33rd SFC) and was placed under the control of Task Force Aduana, which was set up under Executive Order No. 196, s.
+2000 under the administration of former President Joseph Estrada to be deployed in anti-smuggling operations and other types of fraud committed by organized crime.

-A-20's seen as an interim solution as its size was too small to be deployed to combat terrorist threats in the Philippines.
+A-20 was seen as an interim solution as its size was too small to be deployed to combat terrorist threats in the Philippines.
+The 33rd SFC merged with the Anti-Crime Task Force.